 Having been a member of the guitar duo, ‘Double P’, which preceded BEDROCK, Pete was a founding member of the band and it was he who bestowed the name of BEDROCK upon his colleagues.
 Such is his legacy!
 Pete also alerted the band to the possibilities of home recording as he was the proud owner of a Fostex 4-track machine at that time.
 Passionate about the blues and, of course, guitars, Pete brought the influence of many of his favourites such as Stevie Ray Vaughan, ZZ Top and Tom Petty to the band.
 Pete’s departure in 2004 to Mauritius was driven by his desire to pursue his career as a commercial airline pilot.
-Today, he is a member of the acclaimed Mauritius-based band, Wave Kerosene and maintains close links with his BEDROCK colleagues.
+He has been active on the island in various music collaborations.
 Although Pete left BEDROCK before their recordings activities commenced, he is a fairly prolific song writer and contributed the track, “Cold T”, to the band’s RECOVERY album.

 Originally hailing from Bulawayo in Zimbabwe, Pete was the other half of the musical duo, ‘Double P’, it was through his collaboration with PETE KROG that the idea to transform from a two-piece, into a fully fledged band, came about.
 Having been a resident of the Namibian town in which they lived, Oranjemund, Pete had a good insight into what talented existed on the local music scene.
 In seeking to recruit additional members for their band, the first person they approached was local drummer, EDDIE HEUSDENS.
 Eddie had a long history of playing with local bands over the years and had had some studio recording experience.
 Having signed Eddie up, the original quartet was completed with the acquisition of CHARLES PIGGOTT on lead/rhythm guitar and lead vocals.